seancorfield/usermanager-example/README.md

 ## Requirements

-This example assumes that you have the [Clojure CLI](https://clojure.org/guides/deps_and_cli) installed, and provides a `deps.edn` file.
+This example assumes that you have a recent version of the [Clojure CLI](https://clojure.org/guides/deps_and_cli) installed (at least 1.10.1.727), and provides a `deps.edn` file.

 Clojure 1.10 (or later) is required.
 The "model" of this example app uses namespace-qualified keys in hash maps.
 It uses [next.jdbc](https://cljdoc.org/d/seancorfield/next.jdbc) -- the "next generation" JDBC library for Clojure -- which produces namespace-qualified hash maps from result sets.